Project Delivery Guide: Roles, Steps, and Key Phases

 What are the Project Delivery Phases

-The five core phases of construction project delivery are:
+The six core phases of construction project delivery are:

 • Planning: Sets the strategic foundation of the project.
 The project owner defines objectives, delivery methods, scope, budget, and timeline.
 This is where feasibility studies, risk assessments, and regulatory reviews come into play to guide early decision-making and avoid delays.